Bioconductor/bioconductor.org/content/help/docker.md

 The following examples use the `bioconductor/devel_base` container.
 Note that you may need to prepend `sudo` to all `docker` commands.

-**Prerequisites**: On Linux, you need Docker [installed](https://docs.docker.com/installation/) and on [Mac](http://docs.docker.com/installation/mac/) or [Windows](http://docs.docker.com/installation/windows/) you need boot2docker installed and running.
+**Prerequisites**: On Linux, you need Docker [installed](https://docs.docker.com/installation/) and on [Mac](http://docs.docker.com/installation/mac/) or [Windows](http://docs.docker.com/installation/windows/) you need Docker Toolbox installed and running.

 ##### To run RStudio Server: